openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### Relying Party Metadata Resolution Methods {#rp-resolution}

-This specification defines two methods of resolving `client_id` of the RP to obtain RP's public key and metadata.
+This specification defines two methods of resolving the `client_id` of the RP to obtain RP's public key and metadata.
 These methods are specific to different syntaxes that the `client_id` may utilize.

 Other resolution methods may be defined in the future versions of this specification or by the Trust Frameworks.

 #### OpenID Federation 1.0 Automatic Registration

-When Relying Party's `client_id` is expressed as an `https` URI, Automatic Registration defined in [OpenID.Federation] MUST be used.
+When Relying Party's `client_id` is expressed as an `https` URI, Automatic Registration as defined in [OpenID.Federation] MUST be used.

-The Relying Party's Entity Identifier defined in section 1.2 of OpenID.Federation] MUST be `client_id`.
-When the Self-Issued Request is signed, Self-Issued OP MUST obtain the public key from the `jwks` property in the Relying Party's Entity Statement defined in section 3.1 of [OpenID.Federation].
+The Relying Party's Entity Identifier defined in Section 1.2 of OpenID.Federation] MUST be `client_id`.
+When the Self-Issued Request is signed, Self-Issued OP MUST obtain the public key from the `jwks` property in the Relying Party's Entity Statement defined in Section 3.1 of [OpenID.Federation].
 Metadata other than the public keys MUST also be obtained from the Entity Statement.

 Note that to use Automatic Registration, clients would be required to have an individual identifier and an associated public key(s), which is not always the case for the public/native app clients.